 Better for experienced artists.

-- great for Plein air, watercolor technique, blending
+- great for Plein air, watercolor technique, and blending

 - have longer open time